Let’s say you have a Telkom bill that you really need to pay, but it’s late and you don’t have access to a Telkom branch or EasyPay point.

 - Then from the list shown select ‘Public Recipients’

 - Type in ‘Tel’ and then tap ‘Search’

 - Choose ‘Telkom Telephone Accounts’ from the list provided on the next page

-- Select your account you will pay from and fill in the details (Note you must use the ‘EFT ref no’ from your Telkom invoice)
+- Select the account you will pay from and fill in the details (Note you must use the ‘EFT ref no’ from your Telkom invoice)

-- Once all is filled in, you can tap ‘Continue’ and proceed as per usual EFT transaction
+- Once all are filled in, you can tap ‘Continue’ and proceed as per the usual EFT transaction

 And you are Done!

 If you don’t have access to the app or online banking you can make a payment using cellphone banking; keep reading to find out more.

 While not often talked about, you can pay Telkom over FNB cellphone banking.
 This method is convenient for those who don’t have access to the internet and want to pay bills from home.

 To pay Telkom over cellphone banking, follow these steps: